pylenin/purple-blue/content/posts/python-arithmetic-operators.md

 ---
-title: "Python Arithmetic Operators"
+title: "Python Numbers, Arithmetic Operators and Mathematics"
 description: "An article about various use cases of arithmetic operators with integers, floats and complex numbers in Python"
-date: 2019-06-26T22:21:42+02:00
+date: 2021-01-24T12:21:42+05:30
 draft: false
-image: /img/arithmetic-operators/arithmetic-operators.png
+image: /img/pylenin_logo.png
+categories: ['Getting Started with Python']
+categories_weight: 7
 ---

 <div class="sharethis-inline-follow-buttons"></div>